 - Daisuke Aramaki, the chief of Section 9 with sharp analytical mind and plenty of experience & political connections, which enable him to pull the strings behind the scenes and gain the necessary information for the team.
 Seldom directly involved into police operations, he still maintains control over his agents and coordinates their actions with guick & authoritative decisions.
 He is fairly strict yet very loyal to his subordinates, often even risking his career to protect them;

 - Motoko "Major" Kusanagi, the squad leader of Section 9 with exceptional fighting & hacking skills, great intellectual abilities, and major curves on top of that.
-Undoubtedly, the most popular character among the fans although the way she's presented in the 1st season is probably less interesting than in the 2nd season or the original movie because this "version" of Kusanagi is TOTALLY badass with no flaws & weaknesses at all, which makes her a bit too unrealistic in my opinion.
+Undoubtedly, Motoko is the most famous and popular character among the fans, although the way she is portrayed in the 1st season of SAC is probably less believable than in the 2nd season and the GITS movie, because this "version" of Kusanagi is TOTALLY badass with no flaws & weaknesses at all, which makes her a bit too unrealistic in my opinion.
 Not that I don't like her though - of course, I do;

 - Batou, the second in command under Kusanagi who often acts as a tough guy of the team.
 Despite that, he is by no means an average brute - in fact, he is pretty clever and even quotes various philosophers from time to time; it's just that this role fits him because of his strength & experience.
 He cares a lot about all his teammates including Tachikomas despite being fairly carefree on the surface, and he also has very interesting chemistry with Kusanagi which, however, never really goes in the romantic direction;

-- finally, Togusa - literally the most human member of the team as his body has no artificial parts, and his brain has almost no cybernetic augmentation either.
-In GITS movie, this was actually the main reason why he became a part of Section 9: they wanted to have at least one member with a non-computerized brain who was still able to think like a "normal" human so that they wouldn't end up thinking the same way and always had an alternative view on a problem.
+- finally, Togusa - literally the most human member of the team as his body has no artificial parts aside from some cybernetic augmentation to his brain.
+In GITS movie, this was actually the main reason why he became a part of Section 9: they wanted to have at least one member who was still able to think like a "normal" human, so that they wouldn't end up thinking the same way and always had an alternative view on a problem.
 Unlike the movie however, the series provides no substantial ground for his inclusion in the squad.
 As a result, Togusa has no distinctive role and factually does the same job as Batou and The Major, often ending up weaker in comparison simply because he is not a cyborg and has no physical abilities of his colleagues.
 Nevertheless, this doesn't make him a worthless character: he is a good detective, as well as a very nice guy & real family man, so he still adds more human qualities to the team, albeit in a different way.

 Overall, this quartette of protagonists is impressive, well-defined and fairly easy to sympathize with.
 The only remaining issues are they don't get much development, and we learn very little about their lives before joining Section 9.
-One reason is most of their development & background exposition happens in the 2nd season; the other reason is the nature of the series as its primary focus lies on story, philosophy & action.
-Eventually, that doesn't become a serious problem because the main characters are fitting for this kind of show just the way they are; I only wish the other Section 9 members i.e. Ishikawa, Saito, Pazu and Borma got a bit more spotlight as they don't receive much attention throughout the series and seriously lack in presence department compared with the main cast.
+One reason is most of their development and background exposition happens in the 2nd season; the other reason is the nature of the series as its primary focus lies on story, philosophy & action.
+Eventually, that doesn't become a serious problem because the protagonists are very fitting for this kind of show just the way they are; I only wish the other Section 9 members i.e. Ishikawa, Saito, Pazu and Borma got a bit more spotlight, as they receive little attention throughout the series and seriously lack in presence department compared with the main cast.
 Thankfully, this issue is also fixed in the 2nd season where all four receive more opportunity to shine, with Saito and Pazu even getting personal episodes.

 As for the Laughing Man, I won't go into detail for obvious reasons - let's just say you'll be very surprised when you learn his actual role in the story.